Directional stability of a craft depends of hull shape.

 "We don't know much around the South American square sail, but both the drawings of F.E.Paris and the photos of Brüning show us a curved yard.

 We have no experience with curved yards - but we can't see any bad in that construction.

-The main task of a yard is to stretch out the square-sail, and that is only to cut the head-leech in shape.
+The main task of a yard is to stretch out the square-sail, and that is only to cut the head-leech in shape, and then tie it to the yard.
 Too other rigs use a rather slim and flexible yard, as not break so easy.
 For example the lateen sail.

 An other advantage could be the weight, as it seems possible to reduce to well under the half of a classic stif yard of pine.

 That lightweight construction could show up very rational, specially in the time before arrival of the Spaniards, when they didn't know the use of a block nor a sheave in top of the mast.
 With a lightweight yard, it could be much easier to hoist the sail.